nurulaidayanti/SD-training/readme.md

 -	Compiler

-Programing language taken by compiler and convert into respective language or instructions (instructions are based on what the hardware is)
+High Level language taken by compiler and convert into respective language or instructions (instructions are based on what the hardware is)

 -	Assembler